 Though the task can seem daunting, It’s not too hard to mount and adjust ski bindings.
 Let’s take a look at how to perform the task.

-If you don’t have the proper tools or the skills to do a good job, you should pay the small fee to have the bindings mounted professionally.
+If you don’t have the proper tools or the skills to do a good job, you should pay a small fee to have the bindings mounted professionally.

 A lot of the time, if you buy skis and bindings at the same time, the shop will mount them for free.
 Take advantage of that offer if it’s available.